clojuredocs/guides/articles/tutorials/vim_fireplace.md

 ## Overview

-[foreplay.vim](https://github.com/tpope/vim-foreplay) is a Vim plugin developed by [Tim Pope](http://tpo.pe/) which provides support for the "dynamic" aspects of Clojure development.
+[fireplace.vim](https://github.com/tpope/vim-fireplace) is a Vim plugin developed by [Tim Pope](http://tpo.pe/) which provides support for the "dynamic" aspects of Clojure development.
 Namely, connection to an [nREPL](https://github.com/clojure/tools.nrepl) server, code evaluation, code completion, and basically everything beyond syntax highlighting and indentation.

 This guide will cover installation and some basic usage within a typical Clojure project.

 ## About the Name

-If you or your friends and coworkers are uncomfortable with the name, just imagine your Canadian friend is confirming what the plugin's good for: "Fo' REPL, ay?"
+_fireplace was once called foreplay, but people weren't ready for that, so now it's fireplace_

 ## What About VimClojure?

 Until recently (late 2012), VimClojure was the preeminent plugin for Clojure development in Vim.
-Since then, its developer, Meikel Brandmeyer, has [acknowledged](https://groups.google.com/forum/?fromgroups=#!topic/vimclojure/B-UU8qctd5A) that VimClojure development has slowed to a trickle and that foreplay is the future.
+Since then, its developer, Meikel Brandmeyer, has [acknowledged](https://groups.google.com/forum/?fromgroups=#!topic/vimclojure/B-UU8qctd5A) that VimClojure development has slowed to a trickle and that fireplace is the future.
 That said, VimClojure is still a viable and excellent development evironment.

-## What Versions of Clojure and foreplay Does This Guide Cover?
+## What Versions of Clojure and fireplace Does This Guide Cover?

-This guide covers Clojure 1.4 and the latest version of foreplay as of January 2013.
+This guide covers Clojure 1.4 and the latest version of fireplace as of January 2013.
 It should work on most versions of both.

 ## Essential References

-foreplay.vim lives on [github](https://github.com/tpope/vim-foreplay).
+fireplace.vim lives on [github](https://github.com/tpope/vim-fireplace).
 That's the source of truth for development and where issues should be reported.

 The [vimclojure mailing list](https://groups.google.com/forum/?fromgroups#!forum/vimclojure) remains the primary place to get help and ask questions related to Clojuring in Vim.

 Finally, don't forget the documentation that comes with the plugin itself.
 All features are documented there in standard Vim help format.
-Just `:help foreplay`, or [view it online](https://github.com/tpope/vim-foreplay/blob/master/doc/foreplay.txt). *I'm dead serious.
+Just `:help fireplace`, or [view it online](https://github.com/tpope/vim-fireplace/blob/master/doc/fireplace.txt). *I'm dead serious.
 READ THIS FILE.*

-## How foreplay.vim Works
+## How fireplace.vim Works
-Before using foreplay, it's useful to have a basic understanding of how it works, especially when it comes to evaluating Clojure code.
-This will help avoid confusion and tears. foreplay itself is a collection of VimScript code running withing Vim.
+Before using fireplace, it's useful to have a basic understanding of how it works, especially when it comes to evaluating Clojure code.
+This will help avoid confusion and tears. fireplace itself is a collection of VimScript code running withing Vim.
 When it needs to evaluate some Clojure code (for example, you just required a namespace, or gave it a command to run the tests in a namespace) it sends commands to an nREPL server embedded in a Java Virtual Machine (JVM).

-_Note that because foreplay evaluates code synchronously, so if you evaluate a long-running command, **your entire Vim process will be blocked/frozen** until the operation completes.
+_Note that because fireplace evaluates code synchronously, so if you evaluate a long-running command, **your entire Vim process will be blocked/frozen** until the operation completes.
 More on this below._

-Usually the task of running an nREPL server falls to Leiningen, but foreplay can connect to any nREPL server.
+Usually the task of running an nREPL server falls to Leiningen, but fireplace can connect to any nREPL server.
 See the [nREPL docs](https://github.com/clojure/tools.nrepl) for details.

 ## Installing Vim
 TODO: Someone should write Vim installation instructions and basic usage here.